ToniaIvanova/organization-structure/README.md

 ### Start project locally:

 1. Download/clone the project
-2. Go to the project root with `cd user-profile` command
+2. Go to the project root with `cd organization-structure` command
 3. Run `npm install`
 4. Create `.env.local` file from `.env.local.example`
+5. Build the project with `npm run build`
 5. Start the project using `npm run start` command (or `npm run dev` to run in dev mode)

 Project starts on `http://localhost:3000`